For Adults

 - and the Swaziland Schools Project in eSwatini; we receive monthly updates

-The group meets in person at Sacrista on alternate Tuesday evenings in term-time and is led by Alison Millbank.
+The group meets in person in term-time and is led by Alison Millbank.
 The group decide what they want to study.
-Recent books include:

 Alison Milbank is Professor of Theology and Literature at the University of Nottingham and Canon Theologian at Southwell Minster.
 She works on many aspects of the relation of faith and the arts from Dante to Harry Potter, with a particular expertise in Gothic and horror fiction.
 She is currently writing on divine indwelling and the agency of nature in natural philosophy, poetry and art and a sequel to For the Parish, which she co-wrote with Andrew Davison in 2010: The Once and Future Parish.